dklopstein/cse15l-lab-reports/lab-report-1-week-2.md

 to read the txt files in my home directory.

 3. Using the up-arrow on your keyboard you can recall previously used commands.
 Using the previous one, I can remove the last command and input a new one.
 This saves time because you don't need to re-type everything.
+I used:

+`ssh cs15lsp22<account-id>@ieng6.ucsd.edu "cat WhereAmI.java`

 ![](optimizing-3.png)